rivb/AR-eyewear-master/README.md

 AR-eyewear-master or NEUX it's a project that uses AI through OpenCV to break the barrier between the consumers buying glasses and the virtual stores giving them a way to try pairs of glasses on a web-based application using their webcams.

-Before developing this experiment the team did a mini round of interviews reaching about 50 different and unrelated persons and this was one of the most frequent problem among them.
+Before developing this experiment the team did a mini round of interviews reaching about 50 different and unrelated persons and this was one of the most frequent problem among people that are looking to buy glasses online.

 This demo runs on Python using the OpenCV library for Face Recognition using Haar-Cascades to track the faces and apply the filters.